vkuhlmann/vkuhlmann.github.io/latex/configuration/shortcuts.md

 "rewrap.wholeComment": false,
 ```

-And in my `settings.json` I've also added for switching between VS Code tabs
+Lastly, in my `settings.json`, I've also made it that `Ctrl+Tab` and `Ctrl+Shift+Tab`
+switch between VS Code tabs in the order they are shown in.
+By default they
+switch between tabs in an order based on how recently you used the tab.
 ```json
 {
     "key": "Ctrl+Tab",